fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs cost_center_link %}
-Link to the cost center associated with the system user.
+Link to the cost center associated with the record.
 {% enddocs %}

 {% docs cost_center_value %}
-Value representing the cost center associated with the system user.
+Value representing the cost center associated with the record.
 {% enddocs %}

 {% docs country %}